thanatchon36/gemini-candlestick/README.md

-Sure, here is the revised document with the detailed roles of the board members included:

 # Gemini Candlestick Investment Fund Simulation

 This repository hosts a Python application that simulates the investment decision-making process of the "Gemini Candlestick Investment Fund," a fictional investment board.
 The simulation employs candlestick chart analysis, technical indicators, and Google's Gemini Pro large language model to inform investment strategies.